Skip to main content

 Level

 A two‑dimensional plane at a fixed height (elevation) above ground (a building floor is a typical example).
 Each Level contains its own Path Network and an optional background drawing.
-Identified by a code such as L1—used in reports and to generate unique Sign Face IDs.
+Identified by a code such as L1—used in reports and to generate unique Sign and Sign Face IDs.
 Only one Level may exist at a given elevation.
 See: Levels.

 Manual Message